XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 Some scripts will also do more repositioning logic for some vowels, rather than using glyph substitutions or diacritics.

 ![Tamil k combined with various vowels, stressing repositioning](./typography/vowels%20tamil.svg)

-## A bit of font history

-TODO: TTF & OTF

 # pdfCalligraph and the PDF format